astronomer/docs/astro/astro-support.md

 If you've submitted your support request on the Astronomer Support Portal, sign in to the [Astronomer Support Portal](https://support.astronomer.io) to:

-- Review and comment on other requests from your team.
+- Review and comment on requests from your team.
 - Monitor the status of all requests in your organization.

 :::tip